Journal of Biosciences is an Open Access journal. Full texts of all articles are available at

-Authors are invited to suggest names and addresses of three experts who in their opinion can review the paper.
-The choice of referees will however remain with the editorial board.
+In the cover letter, authors are invited to suggest names, addresses and email IDs of three experts who in their opinion can review the paper.
+The reason for the choice of each referee should be clearly indicated.
+The final choice of referees will, however, remain with the editorial board.

-The names of authors with initials and the address of the institution where the work was carried out must be given.
+The names of authors with initials and their institutional affiliations, and addresses, must be provided.
+The email address of the corresponding author should be given.

-An abbreviated running title of not more than 50 letters (including spaces) must also be given.
+An abbreviated running title of not more than 50 characters (including spaces) must also be provided.

 Papers must have an abstract of not more than 200 words summarizing the significant results reported.
 The abstract must not contain unexplained abbreviations or references.
 Results must be written in the past tense.
 Speculation should be kept to a minimum.

 Three to six keywords must be provided.

-The paper must be divided into sections, starting with 'Introduction' and ending with 'Discussion'.
+The paper must be divided into sections, starting with Introduction, Materials and Methods, Results and ending with Discussion.
+It should usually not be more than 10,000 words.

 The main sections should be numbered 1, 2 etc.; the sub-sections 1.1, 1.2, etc., and further subsections (if necessary) 1.1.1, 1.1.2, etc. Please refer to latest published papers for details on formatting headings and subheadings.